nonbiostudent/plumetrack/README.md

 Full documentation can be found in the UserGuide.html file included with the plumetrack distribution, or can be viewed [online here](https://nonbiostudent.github.io/plumetrack).

 ## Downloads
-Plumetrack releases can be downloaded from the [here](https://github.com/nonbiostudent/plumetrack/releases).
+Plumetrack releases can be downloaded from [here](https://github.com/nonbiostudent/plumetrack/releases).

 ## Related Links